Rim Rock Drive is OPEN - Visitor Center is OPEN 9 a.m. to 4:30 p.m. Daily

 Special Use Permits

-Special events are activities, such as sporting events, weddings, memorial services pageants, spectator attractions, entertainment, ceremonies, automobile/motorcycle club rallies, cycling organized tours or rides, large group camps or rendezvous, which fall under the category of privileges.
+Special events are activities, such as weddings, memorial services, pageants, spectator attractions, entertainment, ceremonies, automobile/motorcycle club rallies, organized tours or rides, large group camps or rendezvous, which fall under the category of privileges.
 Special events differ from public assemblies and public meetings in that the latter activities are rights protected by the First Amendment.

-The authority for the management of special events in a National Park can be found in Title 16, U.S. Code and Title 36, Code of Federal Regulations, 2.50.
+The authority for the management of special events in a national park site can be found in Title 16, U.S. Code and Title 36, Code of Federal Regulations, 2.50.

 · Provides a benefit to an individual, group or organization rather than the public at large;

 · Requires written authorization and some degree of management control from the NPS in order to protect park resources and the public interest;

 · Is not prohibited by law or regulation;

 · Is not initiated, sponsored, or conducted by the NPS;